rmundra22/Real-Time-Object-Detection/README.md

 > SSD300 achieves 74.3% mAP at 59 FPS while SSD500 achieves 76.9% mAP at 22 FPS, which outperforms Faster R-CNN (73.2% mAP at 7 FPS) and YOLOv1 (63.4% mAP at 45 FPS).
 This Single Shot Multibox Detector is Cited by 6083 when I am writing this.
 Some Crazy Object Detection Results on MS COCO dataset can be visualize using the image below :-

 ![Crazy Object Detections](https://miro.medium.com/max/1309/1*4BLx59c0GBy1v7hPL3nn2g.png)

-### Note: I will be adding results and few sample videos for more clearity